pingcap/docs-cn/v1.0/sql/mysql-compatibility.md

 + Drop Index
 + Add Column:
     - Does not support creating multiple columns at the same time.
-    - Does not support setting a column as the primary key, or creating a unique index, or specifying auto_increment while adding it.
+    - Does not support setting a column as the primary key, or creating a unique index, or specifying AUTO_INCREMENT while adding it.
 + Drop Column: Does not support dropping the primary key column or index column.
 + Alter Column
 + Change/Modify Column